-The North West Highlands will delight the visitor with its wonderful scenery and seascapes,the rocky bay stretches North West towards Handa Island.
-The ferry leaves regularly from nearby Tarbet and takes visitors across to the bird sanctuary where many species of birds and plants will delight ornithologists and botanists.
-Loch,river and sea fishing can all be enjoyed near Scourie and walkers will be spoilt for choice.
-Walk 4 miles from Blairmore to Sandwood Bay,reputed to be the most magnificent beach in the UK and only accessible on foot.
-Explore south past Quinag to Lochinver,or north to Kinlochbervie.
-Take a day trip to Cape Wrath,mainland Britain's most northerly point.
+Set in the remote fishing village of Scourie,this is a perfect cottage for those wanting to explore the wonderful dramatic scenery of the North West Highlands.
+A ferry leaves regularly from nearby Tarbet and crosses to the bird sanctuary on Handa Island where many species of birds and plants will delight ornithologists and botanists.
+Loch,river and sea fishing can all be enjoyed near Scourie.
+You can walk the 4 miles from Blairmore to Sandwood Bay,reputed to be the most magnificent beach in the UK and only accessible on foot,or you can explore south past Quinag to Lochinver,or north to Kinlochbervie.
+Or you can take a day trip to Cape Wrath,mainland Britain's most northerly point.

 |A great base camp for a stunning part of Scotland|